 The application for CPA licensure asks candidates a number of questions about their history with the law and the practice of accounting.
 Specifically, there are 15 yes-or-no questions asking whether you’ve been convicted of certain financial crimes or fraud involving a CPA license.
 If you answer “yes” to any of these questions, you must provide documentation explaining your answer.

-To apply for CPA licensure in Arizona, there is a $100 application fee, though you may be able to receive a waiver if your family income is less than 200% of the federal poverty level.
+To apply for CPA licensure in Arizona, there is a $100 application fee.
+However, you may be able to receive a waiver if your family income is less than 200% of the federal poverty level.
 You must submit an application for this waiver before submitting your CPA application.
 If your application is accepted, you’ll need to pay a $300 registration fee, which you will need to continue to pay every two years to retain your certification.
-This fee has been temporarily reduced to $275 until June 30, 2022.
+This fee has been temporarily reduced to $275 until June 30, 2024.

 If you wish to retain your certification as an inactive or retired member, you will pay a fee of $150 or $50, respectively, every two years.
 These fees may only be waived or reduced if you become disabled to the point of being unable to practice for at least six months.